Momenh2/heroes-vs-zombies-/README.md

-# The Last of Us Legacy - Java Game
+# Heroes-vs-Zombies - Java Game

 A Java-based strategic survival game inspired by The Last of Us, featuring turn-based gameplay with heroes, zombies, and resource management.